Sightseeing Tours of Barbados

 Sightseeing by Island Tour

 The best way to see Barbados is to take an island tour; you can hire a car, get a map and discover the real Barbados for yourself or you can go on an organized tour with one of the islands many tour operators.
 A planned trip can either be on a coach, in a taxi or 4×4 off-road vehicle – any of these options will ensure that you see another side to Barbados.

-Most people decide that if they are driving themselves the easiest way to tour the island is drive all the way around the coast and this will show you the geographical differences around the shores, however, if you travel inland you will find the parishes of St. George and St. Thomas.
+Most people decide that if they are driving themselves the easiest way to tour the island, is to drive all the way around the coast and this will show you the geographical differences around the shores.
+However, if you travel inland, you will find the parishes of St. George and St. Thomas.

 NOTE: St. George and St. Thomas are the only two parishes without the ocean being on at least one side.